 Berlin Street Art Artists Through Street Collector

-This is a collector-facing cut through Berlin, not another “Top 10 murals” checklist.
-Street Collector binds you to practitioners whose prints ship with finite editions, Certificates of Authenticity when applicable, and the same narratives you browse on curated artist hubs.
+This guide looks at Berlin through collecting, not another “Top 10 murals” checklist.
+Street Collector keeps the work tied to finite editions, Certificates of Authenticity where applicable, and the same artist context you see across the roster pages.

 Berlin’s myth still sells wall tours; your collection should trade in studio facts: what each artist repeats in texture, typography, fragmentation, dusk palette.
 That specificity is why we stay inside verified roster bios instead of speculating about every wheatpaste alley.